choderalab/perses/docs/examples.rst

 All examples are located in ``perses/examples``.
 These are designed to demonstrate the functionality of perses, and are hopefully a good starting point to be adapted to other projects.

-If anything is unclear or incorrect, please open an Issue_.
+.. note:: If anything is unclear or incorrect, please open an Issue_.

 ..
   abl-src-selectivity